jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 #### Data Cleaning:

 I initially reviewed the downloaded data in excel, since it’s the tool I am most familiar with in order to inspect and understand the information.
-The two datasets uploaded (*listings.csv* and *reviews.csv*) contained useful information for this project.
-The *listings.csv* data contained all currently active listings metrics such as listing id, host name, neighbourhood, room type, number of beds, bedrooms, bahtrooms and more.
 While the *review.csv* dataset contained the listing id and reviews left for each one.
 After reviewing the datasets, I decided to begin the data manipulation process using SQL.
 As I tried to upload the  data into the SQL dataset, an error message popped up and it wouldn't allow me to upload the dataset.
 I reviewed the files in Excel once again and noticed the *listing_id* column was not formatted correclty.
 I formatted the columns to number values and proceded to effectively load the data into SQL.

 A quick glance at the data shows that there are: